Costco Gyro Kit - Cooking Instructions, Calories, & Review

 The beef and lamb gyro meat was good, considering it comes from a Costco prepared meal.
 The meat developed a nice char and browned up very nicely.

 The gyro slices were thin and tender but were a little on the salty side.
-It’s not a big problem if you eat the gyro with the pita bread, but it is salty if eaten as is.
+This isn’t a big problem if you eat the gyro with the pita bread, but they are salty if eaten as is.

-The interesting thing about Costco’s prepared meals is that they are sometimes effortless to prepare while other times are a little more difficult and time-consuming.
-The gyro kit is on the easier side to prepare as all you need to do is to cook the gyro meat and warm up the pita bread.
+The interesting thing about Costco’s prepared meals range from being effortless to prepare to difficult and time-consuming.
+The gyro kit is on the easier side to prepare.
+You just need to cook the gyro meat and warm up the pita bread.
 The whole process takes between 5 and 10 minutes.

 I will go over the full cooking instructions and give you some pro tips.

 Heat The Meat

 The instructions are going to be straightforward.
 Heat up your skillet, add just a little bit of oil and warm up your beef/lamb gyro slices.
 I like my gyro strips to be a little more browned, so I cook them on high heat.

 Pro Tip: Add just a touch of cooking oil before adding in the gyro slices.
 You don’t need to use a lot of oil, as the gyro meat will release it’s own fats and oil during the cooking process.

 Again, straight forward, heat the pita until sufficiently warm.
 The pita bread will soften when ready.